Cash Back Rating: | 4.5 / 5 |

 A year-round, 5% cash back rate in any category is very generous for a no-annual-fee card, but the Citi Custom Cash card’s rewards rate really shines in the grocery, dining and gas categories.
 It’s one of the highest rewards rates you can get in these popular and practical categories on a card with no annual fee.

 There are a few caveats to keep in mind, however.
 The 5% back is limited to a $500 billing cycle spend limit and, per the card’s terms, the restaurant category excludes “third party dining delivery services” like Uber Eats.
-Also, as is the case with most grocery rewards cards, the Citi Custom Cash card’s grocery category excludes “discount superstores [and] wholesale/warehouse clubs,” so this isn’t the best choice for people who want to use the card at Walmart or Costco.
+Also, as is the case with most grocery rewards cards, the Citi Custom Cash card’s grocery category excludes “discount superstores [and] wholesale/warehouse clubs,” so this isn’t the best choice for people who want to use the card at Walmart, Costco or other stores like these.

-Citi’s user interface also makes it easy to keep track of which category you’re earning the most in during a billing cycle.
-Your account lists all the eligible 5% categories and the total you’ve spent so far in each, as well as how much you’re spending outside these categories.
-This could be a big help not only when you’re trying to make the most of your bonus category, but also to give you a sense of any secondary categories in which you’re missing out on boosted rewards.
+Citi’s online user interface makes it easy to keep track of which category you’re earning the most in during a billing cycle.
+Your account lists all the eligible 5% categories, the total you’ve spent so far in each, and how much you’re spending outside these categories.
+This tracking is a big help when you’re trying to make the most of your bonus category, but can also give you a heads-up on any secondary categories where you’re missing out on boosted rewards.

-If you’re able to max out your 5% cash back category each billing cycle, your Citi Custom Cash Card earnings could even exceed those offered by some of the best flat-rate cash back cards on the market.
-This includes the Citi® Double Cash Card, which offers up to 2% back on all purchases (1% when you buy and 1% when you pay off those purchases).
+The Custom Cash is also a good fit for modest spenders.
+If you’re able to max out your 5% cash back category each billing cycle, your Citi Custom Cash Card earnings could exceed some of the best flat-rate cash back cards’ earnings.

-The following breakdown assumes you’ve maxed out your 5% cash back category each billing cycle with the Citi Custom Cash and spent a total of $15,900 with the card in a year.
+The following breakdown assumes you’ve maxed out your 5% cash back category each billing cycle with the Citi Custom Cash.

-Although you’ll have less flexibility with your purchases each quarter, if you plan your purchases well you can maximize rewards for moderate spending.
-While this limits the amount you may earn back in rewards on large purchases, it’s an ideal program for those who only spend $500 or less each billing cycle.
+Although you’ll have less flexibility with your purchases each quarter, you can maximize rewards for moderate spending with a little planning.
+While this limits the amount you may earn back in rewards on large purchases, it’s ideal for those who only spend $500 or less each billing cycle.

 Great options for travel points

-You may be able to stretch the value of your points further, however, if you pair the Citi Custom Cash Card with a higher-tier Citi rewards card like the Citi Premier® Card or Citi Prestige® Card* to make a Citi card trifecta.
+You may be able to stretch the value of your points further if you pair the Citi Custom Cash Card with a higher-tier Citi rewards card like the Citi Premier® Card or Citi Prestige® Card* to make the Citi card trifecta.
 As with the Chase trifecta, combining cards for everyday spending and travel rewards allows you to pool and transfer your points to one of Citi’s travel partners at a potentially higher value.

 For example, you could transfer Citi ThankYou points at a 1:1 ratio to any of Citi’s travel transfer partners.
-Though ThankYou points are normally worth just 1 cent each when redeemed for travel, you may be able to increase their value by transferring to an airline or hotel partner.
+Though ThankYou points are typically worth just 1 cent each when redeemed for travel, you may be able to increase their value by transferring them to an airline or hotel partner with a higher value.
 Based on Bankrate’s latest point valuations, ThankYou points could be worth an average of 1.9 cents each with the right transfer partner.

 This makes the Citi Custom Cash Card a terrific choice for frequent travelers looking for a rewards card to supplement their earnings on a dedicated Citi travel card.